GoogleChrome/web-vitals/README.md

 ## Usage

-Each of the Web Vitals metrics are exposed as a single function that takes an `onReport` callback.
-This callback will fire any time either:
+Each of the Web Vitals metrics is exposed as a single function that takes an `onReport` callback.
+This callback will be called any time the metric value is available and ready to be reported.

-- The final value of the metric has been determined.
-- The current metric value needs to be [reported right away](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#advice-hidden) (due to the page being unloaded or backgrounded).

-### Log the results to the console
+### Basic usage

-The following example logs the result of each metric to the console once its value is ready to report.
+The following example measures each of the Core Web Vitals metrics and logs the result to the console once its value is ready to report.

 ```js
 import {getCLS, getFID, getLCP} from 'web-vitals';